gustwindjs/gustwind/README.md

+# Gustwind

-Gustwind is an experimental site generator built on top of JSON or HTML definitions using [Deno](https://deno.land/).
-The goal of the design is to allow component oriented development of large scale sites.
+Gustwind is a [Deno](https://deno.land/) powered website creator that allows component oriented development of large scale sites.
 Conceptually it's split as follows:

 * **Development mode** lets you preview the site and modify page definitions to commit later
 * **Production mode** generates pure static HTML with CSS inlined to the files